 To make this explanation of GDPR topics easier, we prepared a bunch of PowerPoint slide examples for your inspiration, that will help you illustrate the whole data privacy concept.

 Use these examples to recreate more engaging materials, whether you are doing internal training or writing newsletter.
-Adding even a simple picture illustration to those complex topics can make wonders.
+Adding even a simple picture illustration of those complex topics can make wonders.

 How you can use the Data Privacy GDPR visualization?